 Windows 10 20H2 new features summary

 - New Start menu design for Windows 10 20H2 (October 2020 Update).

 - Taskbar comes with a more personalized layout for new accounts.

 - Notifications are now less intrusive.

-- Windows 10 20H2 lets you copy device info in About settings page.
+- Windows 10 20H2 About settings copy device info option.

-- Tablet mode no longer shows notification to select mode when detaching keyboard.
+- Tablet mode no longer shows a notification to select mode when detaching the keyboard.

-- Microsoft Edge tabs now appears in Alt + Tab.
+- Microsoft Edge tabs now appear in Alt + Tab.

 What’s new on Windows 10 20H2